 It allows you to “remix, adapt, and build upon” NoProfitIdeas’ non-commercially, as long as you credit us and license your new creations under identical terms.

-It turns out that my hourly market value as a non-profit consultant could fairly be around 100 Euros per hour.
+Turns out that my “hourly value” as a non-profit consultant could fair around 100 Euros per hour, at market rates.

-This rate is not affordable for any of the NGOs and communities that allowed me to participate in their spaces and activities so that I could acquire knowledge, experience and academic titles that allegedly justify such pricing.
+This would not be affordable for any of the NGOs and communities that allowed me to participate in their spaces and activities, to acquire knowledge, experience and academic titles that allegedly justify that number.

-A 70% discount would allow a scant minority of these communities and organization – unequally located in Europe and regularly benefit of European and/or national support – to access consultancy services.
+Plus, a 70% discount would allow a scant minority of the communities and organization I interact with to access consultancy services.
+And it would be mostly those located in Europe and regularly benefit of European and/or national support.